Localization

 Last updated

-All the top level controls in Wisej support UI localization.
+All the top level controls in Wisej.NET support UI localization.

 To enable the localization features for a Form, Page, UserControl, or Desktop component, when in design mode set the Localizable property to true.
 After the localization feature is enabled, you can switch the language in the designer.